Međimurje County: Geography

+Međimurje is the smallest Croatian county, not including the City of Zagreb, with an area of 729.5 km^{2}.
+With an average population of 156 people/km^{2}, it is also the most densely populated Croatian county, if the City of Zagreb is not included.

-Međimurje County location in the Pannonian Basin covers the plains between two rivers – the Mura and the Drava.
+Međimurje County is located in the Pannonian Basin between two rivers – the Mura and the Drava.
 The Mura flows along the county's northern border with the Slovenian region of Prekmurje (Municipality of Lendava, Municipality of Ljutomer and Municipality of Ormož) and its eastern border with Hungary's Zala County, while the Drava flows along the county's southern border with two other Croatian counties – Varaždin County and Koprivnica-Križevci County.
 The Trnava River flows through the middle of the county.

 There are two reservoir lakes on the Drava – Lake Varaždin and Lake Dubrava – both built to serve the two hydroelectric power plants based in the county.
 Lake Dubrava, located near the city of Prelog, is the biggest artificial lake in Croatia and the second largest lake overall in the country.
 The power plant using Lake Varaždin is named after the county seat, Čakovec, while the one using Lake Dubrava is named Dubrava, taking its name from the nearby village of Donja Dubrava.

 The county's elevation ranges between 120 and 344 metres above sea level, the latter being the elevation of its highest hill, Mohokos. Čakovec has an elevation of between 160 and 165 metres above sea level.
 Throughout the past, there were occasional earthquakes in the region.
 One of significant strength hit the region in 1880, while another in 1738 devastated Čakovec and particularly the nearby Šenkovec.

 Of the county's total area of 729.5 km^{2}, around 360 km^{2} are used in agriculture.
 Due to the high population density, agricultural land is divided into 21,000 units averaging 17500 m2 each.
 27.5 km^{2} are covered with orchards.
 11 km^{2} is the hilly area, located in the north-western part of the county, with villages like Štrigova and numerous vineyards.
 Grasslands and forests cover an area of around 105 km^{2}.
 The biggest forest is Murščak, located between Domašinec and Donji Hrašćan.